 And hey, if you are somewhat concerned about your waistline, go with the alternative of baking them.
 Yes baked empanadas!
 Just be extra sure to seal them tightly or they may open up on you while cooking and leak out all the yumminess.

 Now what makes an empanada extra special, you wonder?
 The dipping sauce!
 And here for this empanada recipe, I have chosen to serve it with a tomatillo, serrano based sauce.
-Or otherwise known as, green sauce.
+Or otherwise known as, salsa verde or green sauce.
 Trust me, you will be adding this sauce to your steaks, it’s so good!
 I even use it as a dipping sauce for chicken breasts.

 Okay, so how to make the empanadas?
 Or rather the empanada dough?
 Is that concerning you a bit?
 Well just please know that I have a step by step guide for you that will show you exactly what you need to do if you don’t have a mexican tortillera or a mexican tortilla press.
 And I promise you that with little effort, you will soon become a pro at this.